-David Kathman, CFA, Ph.D., is a senior analyst covering active strategies on Morningstar’s manager research team.
+David Kathman, CFA, Ph.D., is a senior manager research analyst for Morningstar.

 Just to look at the financial numbers, you wouldn't necessarily think GeoCities was worth $5 billion.
 True, its revenues increased by 300% last year, but they still totaled only $18.4 million, less than 1% of its total market cap.
 And the company spent nearly $30 million (over half of that on sales and marketing), so its net loss exceeded its revenues.
 At least that was an improvement over 1997, when GeoCities spent three times as much as it brought in, giving it a net loss of $9 million on revenues of $4.6 million.